PEARL: Parallel Speculative Decoding with Adaptive Draft Length: Related Work

 \section{Related Work}

-\textbf{Transformer inference acceleration.} There exists extensive works for transformer inference acceleration.
+\textbf{Transformer inference acceleration.} Inference acceleration is a field that has been extensively studied over a long period of time \citep{rest}.
+There exists extensive works for transformer inference acceleration with the rising of LLMs \citep{unlocking, coft_2024, sac-kg}.
 This includes efforts of model compression \citep{zhu2023survey}, efficient architecture design \citep{chitty2022neural}, and hardware optimization and implementation \citep{dao2022flashattention}.
 Model compression methods such as quantization \citep{choi2018pact}, knowledge distillation \citep{hinton2015distilling}, and structure pruning \citep{han2015deep} aim at reducing the number of computational operations.
 Efficient architecture design is proposed to develop lightweight transformer architectures.
 Hardware optimization and implementation is proposed for efficient execution to fully exploit the hardware devices.
 These methods have achieved great success, while they are orthogonal to speculative decoding algorithms, which can be integrated for further speedup.

 \textbf{Draft-then-verify framework.} While SD exhibits great acceleration effectiveness and lossless generalization quality, it remains a challenge to find a compact draft model with high distribution alignment.
 Some works focus on removing the necessity of the draft model.
 Self-speculative decoding \citep{zhang2023draft} proposes to skip some intermediate layers of the target model for drafting.
 Medusa \citep{cai2024medusa} adds extra decoding heads at the top of the target model to generate drafts.
 Lookahead decoding\citep{fu2024break} caches the generation trajectory (n-grams) as the drafts.
+Eagle \citep{li2024eagle} employs an additional transformer decoder layer to generate drafts at the feature level.
+Glide \citep{du2024glide} reuses the kv cache from the target model to decode more accurate draft tokens.
 DistillSpec \citep{zhou2023distillspec} utilizes distillation method to identify a compact draft model.
 Ouroboros \citep{zhao2024ouroboros} combines the standard SD and lookahead decoding to generate more precise and longer drafts.
 Besides these works, SpecInfer \citep{miao2023specinfer} proposes tree attention, which is widely used to verify more drafts and increase the acceptance rate.
 However, all of them do not address the parallelism issue.
 From this perspective, our \name is orthogonal to these methods and can be integrated with these methods, which is left as a future work.